YT37/ArduinoProjects/README.md

 # ArduinoProjects
-- These are projects in Arduino.
+- These are projects for Arduino.

 # Pinouts
 - They are in their respective folders.